Martin-Stiller/JG-Maker-Artist-D-Pro-Klipper-Mainsail/README.md

 I assume no liability for destroyed printers!
 Use at your own risk !

+Instuction can be fount in the How To file!

 Start G-code and End G-code for Prusa Slicer:

 Start G-code: